Hari Kewal Prasad: Personal life

 Prasad was born on 15 March 1940 to Ram Lochan Prasad in Mahathapar in Deoria district of Uttar Pradesh.
-His highest attained education is under matriculation and attended Junior High School in Sauhanag, Deoria.
+His highest attained education is under matriculation; he attended Junior High School in Sauhanag, Deoria.
 He married Ganesha Devi on 13 May 1955, with whom he had three sons and a daughter.
 Prasad died on 15 August 2012 at the age of 72.

 Political career

 Hari Kewal Prasad has been in active politics since the 1950s–1960s.
-During his political career, he has been attached with several political parties; Socialist Party, Janata Dal, Samata Party (now led by Uday Mandal) & Samajwadi Party.
+During his political career, he has been attached with several political parties; Socialist Party, Janata Dal, Samata Party & Samajwadi Party.
 During the 1970s, he was also a member of the Uttar Pradesh Legislative Assembly.